fj-ahmed/laravel-log-keeper/README.md

     // ----------------------------------------------------------------------------
     // Enable or Disable the Laravel Log Keeper for remote operations.
     // if it is set to false, the local files older than the local retention will be
-    // delete without being uploaded to the remote disk
+    // deleted without being uploaded to the remote disk
     // ----------------------------------------------------------------------------
     'enabled_remote' => env('LARAVEL_LOG_KEEPER_ENABLED_REMOTE', true),